Oregand/Oregand.github.io/CA660/CheatSheet.md

 1 - pnorm(37, mean=45, sd=4)
 ```

-+ An analogue signal received at a detector (measured in microvolts), is normally distributed with a mean of 100 and a variance of 256; X ∼ N(100, 16)
+2.An analogue signal received at a detector (measured in microvolts), is normally distributed with a mean of 100 and a variance of 256; X ∼ N(100, 16)

 • What is the probability that the signal will be less than 120 microvolts, given that it is larger than 110 microvolts?